- Lie supine on bench or mat. Place hands under lower buttock

 it may be necessary to completely flex hips before waist flexion

-involves alternating legs and partial range of movement.
+it involves alternating legs and partial range of movement.
 Also

 Reduction Myth and Lower